qiushiyan/old-website/content/authors/qiushi/_index.md

 Hello and welcome to my blog!

 I am a graduate student at the Data Science Institute of Vanderbilt University.
-I enjoy statistics and data science, particularly in data wrangling, visualizing and modeling in R and Python.

-I aspire to become a data scientist with strong engineering and development skills.
-I am keen on engineering data-driven applications with a combination of proven architecture and latest frontend technologies.
-I am also a fan of developing serverless applications on AWS and therefore get certified as a [AWS Developer Associate](/files/aws-cert-developer.pdf).
-Browse my [resume](/files/resume.pdf) and [projects](#projects) to know more.
+I enjoy working at the intersection of data science and web development to convert data insights into to products.
+For the data part I rely on R for everything and python for some model-heavy applications.
+For the frontend, I mostly use the react-typescript stack and occasionally svelte.
+I also have experience in developing backend APIs with python, node.js or elixir.

 In addition to tech staff, I love nature documentaries and cat videos.
 My favorite author is Bertrand Russell :black_nib:.